Great Smoky Mountains Parkway: Route description

-Upon entering Sevierville, the parkway splits into an east and west branch, which together encircle the business district of Sevierville, as well as a spur in both directions along US 411.
-Northbound traffic is directed along the east branch, which contains three northbound lanes and one southbound lane, and southbound traffic along the west branch, which contains three southbound lanes and one northbound lane.
-In this split section, both north and southbound lanes intersect with US 411, where US 441 splits of into a concurrency with US 411 to the east.
-At this intersection, the parkway becomes part of SR 66, and is known as Winfield Dunn Parkway.
+The parkway then continues through further tourist attractions, and crosses the West Prong of the Little Pigeon River twice in short succession.
+The second river crossing is also the boundary between Pigeon Forge and Sevierville.
+Here, the parkway remains surrounded by tourist attractions.
+A few miles later, in downtown Sevierville, the parkway crosses the West Prong for a final time and splits into an east and west branch, which together encircle the business district of Sevierville.
+Northbound traffic is directed along the east branch, which contains three northbound lanes and one southbound lane; southbound traffic is diverted onto the west branch, which contains three southbound lanes and one to two northbound lanes.
+The eastbound branch is designated as SR 448.
+In this split section, both north and southbound lanes intersect with US 411, where US 441 splits off into a concurrency with this road to the west, heading towards Knoxville.
+Here, the parkway becomes part of SR 66.
+Both branches also cross the Little Pigeon River immediately north of US 411.